 Board of Directors

 The Board of Directors is made up of 13 individuals — six of whom are appointed by the Government of Canada — from a variety of backgrounds, each with a unique perspective and understanding of the research world.
 The Directors are appointed for a three-year renewable term and bring with them expertise in the private, institutional, academic, research, and government sectors.
-One Director on the Board is a representative from one of the federal granting agencies.

 The Board of Directors makes final decisions on projects to be funded and sets strategic objectives in the context of the funding and contribution agreements.
 It approves annual plans and objectives, and reviews the outcomes of these objectives each year.
 It regularly reviews issues from a risk-assessment perspective — determining what risks are acceptable and ensuring that appropriate mitigation steps are in place.
 As well, the Board sets the CFI’s overall compensation policy, and specifically sets compensation for management.